Da-vinia/Divis-Drag-Race/README.md

 Here are some screenshots from different screens of the game to give you a visual overview of the gameplay.

 - **Game Start Screen:**
-  - *Description:* This is the game's starting screen.
+  This is the game's starting screen.

   ![Game Start Screen](https://github.com/Da-vinia/Divis-Drag-Race/blob/main/assets/images/readme/start%20screen.png)

 - **Gameplay Screen:**
-  - *Description:* Here's a screenshot of the gameplay in action.
+  Here's a screenshot of the gameplay in action.

   ![Gameplay Screen](https://github.com/Da-vinia/Divis-Drag-Race/blob/main/assets/images/readme/game%20screen.png?raw=true)

 - **Victory!
 Winner Screen with Video:**
-  - *Description:* A screenshot from the winner screen with an included video.
+  A screenshot from the winner screen with an included video.

  ![Victory!
 Winner Screen with Video](https://github.com/Da-vinia/Divis-Drag-Race/blob/main/assets/images/readme/winner%20screen.png?raw=true)

 - **Game Over Screen:**
-  - *Description:* This screen appears when the game is over.
+  This screen appears when the game is over.

   ![Game Over Screen](https://github.com/Da-vinia/Divis-Drag-Race/blob/main/assets/images/readme/game%20over%20screen.png?raw=true)

 ## Game Sounds and Music